Michael Irvin: Arrests

 In June 2001, a year following his NFL retirement, Irvin was arrested for felony cocaine possession.
 Irvin was in a Dallas apartment with an unrelated woman, and neither answered the door when police drug task force agents arrived with a search warrant.
 Police then entered the apartment forcibly, finding drugs.
 Irvin and the woman were placed under arrest, though charges against Irvin were later dropped.

-On November 25, 2005, Irvin was pulled over in Plano, Texas for speeding.
-Irvin was arrested on an outstanding warrant on an unpaid speeding ticket in Irving, Texas, and was also cited for misdemeanor possession of drug paraphernalia after police searched his car and found a pipe and plastic bags with marijuana residue.
-Irvin was arrested for a Class C misdemeanor.
-He was later released on bond.
+On November 25, 2005, Irvin was pulled over in Plano, Texas, for speeding.
+Irvin was arrested on an outstanding warrant for an unpaid speeding ticket in Irving, Texas, and was also cited for misdemeanor possession of drug paraphernalia after police searched his car and found a pipe and plastic bags with marijuana residue.
+Irvin was arrested for a Class C misdemeanor, and was later released on bond.

 On December 1, 2005, in response to his arrest, ESPN suspended Irvin for the Sunday and Monday night Countdown shows on December 4 and 5, 2005.
 He returned to both shows with no mention or consequence of the past incident.